Tramadol

 Print this page

-Tramadol is used for the relief of moderate to severe pain (eg, after a serious injury or operation) or for pain caused by a terminal illness such as cancer.
-It's usually used when other milder painkillers such as paracetamol or non-steroidal anti-inflammatories (NSAIDs) don’t work well enough.
+Tramadol is a medicine used for the relief of moderate to severe pain.
+This may be after a serious injury or operation, or for pain caused by a terminal illness such as cancer.
+It's usually used when other milder pain medicines, such as paracetamol or non-steroidal anti-inflammatories (NSAIDs), don’t work well enough.

-• Tramadol belongs to a group of medicines called opioid painkillers.
-They act on your brain and nervous system to lessen the way you feel pain.
+• Tramadol belongs to a group of medicines called opioids.
+They act on your brain and nervous system to reduce pain.

-• Other non-opioid pain relievers such as paracetamol and NSAIDs (ibuprofen, diclofenac, naproxen) may also be used with tramadol.
+• Other types of pain relievers such as paracetamol and NSAIDs (ibuprofen, diclofenac, naproxen) may also be used with tramadol.

-• Read more about painpain-relief medication and opioid painkillers.
+• Read more about painpain-relief medication and opioids.

 The dose of tramadol will be different for different people.

-• Take as prescribed: Always take your tramadol exactly as your doctor has told you.
-Depending on the reason you're taking it, your doctor may advise that you take regular doses or take tramadol only when you need it for pain relief.
+• Always take your tramadol exactly as your doctor has told you.
+Depending on the cause of your pain, your doctor may advise you to take regular doses or yo take tramadol only when you need it for pain relief.
 Make sure you know which is right for you.

-• Timing: You can take tramadol with or without food.
+• You can take tramadol with or without food.

-• Missed dose: If you forget to take your dose, take it as soon as you remember.
-But, if it's close to the time of your next dose, just take the next dose at the right time.
-Don't take double the dose.
+• If you're taking it regularly and forget to take your dose, take it as soon as you remember that day.
+But if it's nearly time for your next dose, just take the next dose at the right time.
+Do not take double the amount.

 Here are some things to know when you're taking tramadol.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-Your doctor may recommend taking non-opioid pain relievers such as paracetamol and NSAIDs (ibuprofen, diclofenac, naproxen) as well.
-If taken regularly, they can reduce how much tramadol you need to take and also reduce any side effects of tramadol.
+• Your doctor may recommend taking other pain relievers such as paracetamol and NSAIDs (ibuprofen, diclofenac, naproxen) as well.
+If taken regularly, they can reduce how much tramadol you need to take.

-If you're taking the anticoagulant warfarin, tramadol may affect your INR results.
-More frequent testing of your INR is recommended when these two medicines are taken together.
+• If you're taking the anticoagulant warfarin, tramadol may affect your INR results.
+More frequent testing of your INR is recommended when these 2 medicines are taken together.

 Tramadol is addictive

-• To reduce your risk of addiction, tramadol for short-term pain relief should be used for the shortest possible time, at the lowest effective dose, with a plan in place to reduce and withdraw treatment.
+• To reduce your risk of addiction when using tramadol for short-term pain relief, use it for the shortest possible time, at the lowest effective dose.

 Like all medicines, tramadol can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.